 John West's farmhouse dating from 1830 has aesthetic significance for its wrap-around verandah, which has been claimed to be the earliest surviving example of its kind in Australia, and for its well-proportioned and symmetrical Georgian facade.

 The Grange also has significance for its potential to provide insights into early colonial life and conditions for convicts, some of whom were known to have been assigned to the farm.

-The historic Methodist cemetery (used c.1855-1896), on quarter hectare of the original grant, is an important relic from the time of the early settler families in the area, and includes the graves of members of the West family.
+The historic Methodist cemetery (used c.1855-1896), on a quarter hectare of the original grant, is an important relic from the time of the early settler families in the area and includes the graves of members of the West family.

 John West had several male convicts listed under his household during the period the three sections of the homestead were constructed, so it is believed to be convict built.

 During his travels over the Blue Mountains, Charles Darwin visited Bathurst in the mid 1800's.
 In his diary, he notes stopping in to The Grange and meeting the early owners of the property "The West family".
 The west family are buried in the onsite cemetery on The Grange Estate.